Last updated on May 18th, 2021 at 10:26 am

 — Kendrick Lamar, “Bitch Don’t Kill My Vibe”, good kid, m.A.A.d. city

-Ever since humankind started its journey to walk upright, we’ve been drawn to flames.
+Humanity’s been drawn to flames ever since we started walking upright.
 That flicker in the night that gets noticed, bring hopes and unless it spirals out of control, benefits everyone around it with its warmth, heat to prepare sustenance and light.

 The first time I’d gotten a birthday cake with a sparkler on it, I remember that my eyes grew wide in wonder at the sheer brightness I was seeing.
 The glow overwhelmed everything around it , and no matter where you were in the room, you knew it was there to get noticed!